 In any cases where students have failed their first submission, but academic misconduct is also suspected and reported during the marking process, the rework is not offered to students until this has been resolved.
-In cases where misconduct is proven, the student is not offered a rework.
-In cases where misconduct is offered a rework in line with the above policy.
+In cases where misconduct is proven, the student is not offered a rework, in cases where misconduct is not proven, the student is offered a rework in line with the above policy.